 The training and induction provided for new Governors will depend on their existing experience.
 All Governors are registered with the NGA and have access to its online training, Learning Link.
 A formal induction programme for new Governors has been developed.
 This programme sets out the roles of governors and the Governing Body, the expectations placed on Governors and a programme of training based upon the NGA's induction modules.
+Experienced governors mentor new appointees.
 Arrangements are made for new Governors to meet with the Head, Chair of Governors and Clerk and they will be provided with any relevant documents/policies/minutes that are not publicly available on the school website.
 New Governors are asked to complete a skills and training audit, and they are given the opportunity to join committees which reflect their expertise and interest.

 Tailor-made whole Governing Body training courses are provided by key members of the leadership team of the school and individual Governors, either within Governing Body meetings or as standalone sessions.
 There is one day specifically set aside for this each academic year.
-For the period of this report, this was carried out on 3 September 2019 and training was given on safeguarding, SEN, SIAMS and Ofsted.
-All Governors receive 'Governing Matters' magazine which offers information and guidance regarding their role.
+For the period of this report, this was carried out on 2 September 2020 and training was given on safeguarding and equalities and the curriculum.
+All Governors receive 'Governing Matters' magazine and weekly newsletters from the NGA which offer information and guidance regarding their role.